Raju-Neduri/CSS-Border-Animation/README.md

 2. **Navigate to the Project Folder:**

   cd glowing-cards-animation

-3.**Open the index.html File in Your Browser:**
+3. **Open the index.html File in Your Browser:**

   You can simply double-click the index.html file, or use a live server extension in your code editor to preview the animation in your browser.

 #Project Structure